haroohie-club/ChokuretsuTranslationUtility/Documentation/ReverseEngineering.md

 * **Secondary Intger Section** &ndash; Starting at (0x1C + 4 * NumItems) and ending at (0x1C + 8 * NumItems - 1), this section's function remains unknown.
 * **Final Header Section** &ndash; Starting at (0x1C + 8 * NumItems), this section is not understood at all.
 It does not seem to be used in-game.
 * **Files** &ndash; The files in the archives are compressed using a custom run-length encoding algorithm (referred to as Shade compression).

+## Notable Data Files
+The files in `dat.bin` largely each have their own class or struct that they serialize and thus are difficult to generalize.
+However, some of these files have been reverse-engineered, so their structures will be noted in this section.

+## DAT #0x076:
+This is the dialogue settings file and contains a standard header followed by (at **0x14**) a list of structs (the number of which is stored in **0x10-0x13**) containing information on each character's dialogue settings.
+The 8-byte structs are structured as follows:
+* **0x00-0x01** &ndash; short containing the index of the speaker whose settings are being defined.
+This maps exactly to the index used in the Dialogue Section of event files and thus is also represented by `enum Speaker`.
+* **0x02-0x03** &ndash; short containing the index of the sound font used by this character (for unvoiced lines).
+* **0x04-0x07** &ndash; integer containing the text timer/inverse text speed for the character.
+The higher this number is, the slower they speak.

+## DAT #0x09B:
+This file contains references to several graphics files used throughout the game.
+The file is structured as follows:
+* **0x04-0x07**: Integer file length
+* **0x0C-0x0F**: Pointer to start of structs section
+* **0x10-0x13**: Integer number of struct entries
+* **0x14-0x17**: Pointer to start of end pointers section
+* **Structs Section**: 0x2C length structs containing the following components (most components unknown):
+    - **0x04-0x07**: Integer reference to archive file index
+* **End Pointers Section**: At the end of the file, there are a set of short (16-bit integer) pointers to the struct entries.
+These pointers have hardcoded references to them in game code.
+As an example, overlay_0001 loops over the pointers from 0x2A64 to 0x2A69 to display the logo splash screens on startup (we actually modified this code and
+    #0x09B in order to insert our own splash screens).

+## EVT #0x245:
+This is the Topics file, which is actually in `evt.bin` (not `dat.bin`) but is considered a data file nonetheless.
+The Topics file contains an 0x18 byte header followed by an array of 0x24 byte topic structs and then by the end pointers.
+The topic structs are structured as follows:
+- **0x00-0x01**: A short (16-bit integer) index that is the magical "topic ID" of this topic.
+- **0x02-0x03**: A short (16-bit integer) index to the event file triggered by selecting this topic in the Puzzle Phase.
+- **0x18-0x19**: A short (16-bit integer) pointer to the Shift-JIS encoded text of the topic.
+- **0x1A-0x1B**: A short (16-bit integer) pointer to the Shift-JIS encoded text of the ticker tape text that appears when selecting the topic.

 ## Event Files
 Event files control all of the scenes ("events") in the game and are all contained with in `evt.bin`.
 The structure of the event files is as follows: